 What to Bring

-Clothing: California has a Mediterranean climate which means that the mornings are rather cold while the afternoon gets hot.
+Clothing: California has a Mediterranean climate which means that the mornings are rather cold while the afternoons get hot.
 This means its best to wear lots of layers that can be taken on and off during the day.
 Also bring a rain jacket and rain pants if you have them .
 If you are prone to getting cold, you may want to bring a beanie and gloves.

 Shoes: Hiking boots or running shoes, depending on what you feel comfortable walking up and down hills in.